 Once you arrive in Freeport, you can get off at Canco Road, right next to the L.L.
 Bean Headquarters, Town Hall, or Freeport Village.
 For more information, visit the METRO Pulse Facility on Elm Street in Portland.

-If you're just looking for the quickest way to get to Freeport, get on I-298 and drive North until you reach Exit 22.
-Take the exit and you'll arrive in Freeport.
+If you're looking for the quickest way to get to Freeport, get in your car and hop on I-295 and drive North until you reach exit 22.
+Take the exit and you'll be in Freeport.
 If there's no traffic, it shouldn't take you longer than 30 minutes.

 If you've got time, try taking the scenic route to Freeport and see some of Maine's beautiful scenery as you go.
 The following directions cover 25 miles on the route between Portland and Freeport.
-If you follow these instructions to a tee, you should only spend an hour on the road:
+If you follow them closely, you should only spend an hour on the road:

 - Leaving Portland via I-295 North, take the exit for Route 1 after crossing Tukey's Bridge.
 Near Falmouth Foreside, veer right onto Route 88.
-Take time to admire the stately homes, the elegant old maples and oaks in their autumn finery and the glimpses of Casco Bay through the trees in Maine's wealthiest community.
+Take time to admire the stately homes, the elegant old maples, oaks in their autumn colors (if you're there in the fall), and views of Casco Bay through the trees in Maine's wealthiest community.

 - Just before the big Indian statue in South Freeport, turn right onto South Freeport Road and proceed to the Town Wharf off Main Street, where you can enjoy vibrant fall colors and spy on sea birds.
 Here, you can also feast on chowder, fried seafood, clamburgers, and homemade desserts at Harraseeket Lunch and Lobster Company, where the lobster pound also cooks up fresh whole lobsters, crabs, and clams.

 - On your return, follow the signs to Winslow Memorial Park and Campground, South Freeport's fine sandy beach and shaded picnic spot.